Image Tag

 How is this guide?

-The `<hr>` tag in HTML is used to create a horizontal line or rule on a web page.
-Learn how to use the `<hr>` tag to separate content and create visual divisions in HTML.
+The `<a>` tag in HTML is used to create hyperlinks or anchor links to other web pages or resources.
+Learn how to use the `<a>` tag to create links in HTML.

-The `<br>` tag in HTML is used to create a line break or new line within a block of text.
-Learn how to use the `<br>` tag to add line breaks in HTML.
+The `<pre>` tag in HTML is used to define preformatted text, which preserves the original formatting of the text.
+Learn how to use the `<pre>` tag to display code snippets and other preformatted text in HTML.